alexklibisz/elastik-nearest-neighbors/elasticsearch-aknn/README.md

 # Elasticsearch-Aknn

 Elasticsearch plugin for approximate K-nearest-neighbor queries on dense vectors using locality sensitive hashing.

-## Usage

-### Build and Install

-For now, see commands in `testplugin.sh` script.

-### Create Aknn Model

-### Index a new Vector

-### Nearest-neighbors Query
+This plugin is still very much a work in progress.
+See the `testplugin.sh` script for an outline of building/installing the plugin.

 ## TODO

-- Double and triple check type overflows for the hashes...
-I found an overflow bug when using a 32-bit hash.
-Maybe should just switch hash types to larger type than Integer by defualt (e.g. Long).
-Not sure if that makes a difference in terms of elasticsearch storage overhead.
-- Document API endpoints in the README.
-There are only three, and they are already implicitly documented in the Python scripts in the benchmarks directory above this directory.
+1. Implement integration tests.
+It looks like Elasticsearch has some nice integration testing functionality.
+I initially didn't have time to learn it while I was prototyping.
+2. Add proper error checking and error responses to the endpoints to prevent silent/ambiguous errors.
+For example, Elasticsearch prevents lowercase index names and fails to index such a document, but the endpoint still returns 200.
-- Clean up the many different conversions from JSON lists of lists of floating point numbers, to Java `List<List<Double>>`, to Java `double[][]`, to Apache Commons Math `RealMatrix`.
+3. Clean up the JSON <-> POJO serialization and deserialization, especially the conversion of JSON lists of lists to Java `List<List<double>>` to Java `Double [][]` to `RealMatrix`.
-- Clean up code to pass default compilation checks for Elasticsearch gradle plugin.
-- Add abstractions that remove some of the bloat from `AknnRestAction.java` class.
-- Consider switching the `_aknn_index` endpoint to an ingest processor.
-When inserting large batches, the POST request can take tens of seconds.
-E.g., for 10K new 300-dimensional vectors, it takes ~25 seconds.
-- Enforce an explicit mapping for new Aknn models stored in Elasticsearch.
-For example, the continuous hyperplanes should not be indexed.
+4. Enforce an explicit mapping and types for new Aknn LSH models.
+For example, the LSH hyperplanes should not be indexed and can likely be stored as `half_float` / Java `float`) to save space / network latency.
-- Enforce an explicit mapping for new vector documents stored in Elasticsearch.
-For example, the continuous vectors should not be indexed.
+5. Enforce an explicit mapping and types for `_aknn_vector` and `_aknn_hashes` entries.
+For example, `_aknn_vector` should not be indexed and can likley be stored as a `half_float` / Java `float`.
-- Cache the Aknn model by its URI, so that it doesn't have to be requested and deserialized for every new batch of documents.
-Perhaps add a `bust_cache` flag to the `_aknn_index` endpoint which would force the server to re-GET the Aknn model document.
-- Error check the indexing to prevent silent failures.
-For example, I tried to create a document with a non-lowercase index; Elasticsearch failed to index the document, but it still returned 200.
+6. Determine a proper place for defining/changing plugin configurations.
+For example, the name of the vector and hashes items.